 I was so excited when the kids I was teaching were younger than my own kids at home!
 When my kids were small, I couldn’t afford to get sick because ALL my sick leave days were taken by my kids with colds, upset stomachs, visits to the dentist, etc. Let’s face it, even the best substitute teacher can’t take the place of the teacher.
 When my kids were little, I never accumulated any sick leave, but once they were older, I rarely had to take a sick day.
 As a whole, teachers over 50 don’t take as many sick leave days, partly because they don’t have young children and they are probably not taking maternity leave.

 Teaching IS like other professions!
 Experience really can make you a better teacher.
 After all those years, teachers develop a large repertoire of tips and strategies which can benefit an entire school, not just one classroom.
 Teachers over 50 have had years to hone their craft and become better teachers.
 They have learned to adapt to change, new technology, new resources, and have amassed a great deal of content knowledge!
 To be totally honest, I achieved more in my last 20 years of teaching than I did in my first 20 years.

 There is something to be said for maturity and life experience.
 Teachers over 50 have the advantage of having years learning to create balance while juggling the demands of teaching, family, and social life.

 So don’t count yourself or other teachers over 50 out just yet!
 You may be the mentor a younger teacher needs, or that older teacher down the hall may have the knowledge and tips YOU need!
+There’s nothing wrong with delaying your teacher retirement past the 25 year benchmark.
 I finally did retire in 2016 after 41 years of teaching.
 But even after all those years, teaching’s still in my blood.
 Today, I do consulting, professional development workshops, and create educational materials.
 What can I say?
 Once a teacher, always a teacher!

 pin it for later!